hypr-technologies/iPanel/announcements/blog-post-ipanel-v8.0.0.md

-# 🌍 Blog Post for hypr.tech and docs.noahdummett.com
+# 🌍 Blog Post for hypr.tech and docs.infuze.cloud

 ## Launching iPanel v8.0.0: Unified Cloud Management at Your Fingertips